bitcoinclassic/documentation/spec/transactionv4.md

 don't have any valid value to give it.
 But if we introduce a new script version it would be placed in the outputs segment.

+# Script v2

+The default value of ScriptVersion is number 2, as opposed to the version 1 of script that the is in use today.
+The version 2 is mostly identical to version one, including upgrades made to it over the years and in the future.
+The only exception is that the OP_CHECKSIG is made dramatically simpler.
+The input-type for OP_CHECKSIG is now no longer configurable, it is always '1' and the content that will be signed is the txid.

+TODO: does check-multisig need its own mention?

+# Block-malleability

+The effect of leaving the signatures out of the calculation of the transaction-id implies that the signatures are also not used for the calculation of the merkle tree.
+This means that changes in signatures would not be detectable.
+Except naturally by the fact that missing or broken signatures breaks full validation.
+But it is important to detect modifications to such signatures outside of validating all transactions.

+For this reason the merkle tree is extended to include (append) the hash of the v4 transactions (and those alone) where the hash is taken over a data-blob that is build up from:

+1. the tx-id
+2. the CMF-tokens 'TxInScript'

 # Known limitations